Yannik25/diy_bayernluft-sensors/README.md

 # diy_bayernluft-sensors

-While our work to implement cheap DHT22 at: https://github.com/nielstron/diy_bayernluft .
-We also archived to create a PCB with the SHT31 that Bayernluft ships with there products.
+While our work to implement cheap DHT22 at: [diy_bayernluft](https://github.com/nielstron/diy_bayernluft), We also created a PCB with the SHT31 that Bayernluft ships with there products.

-The gerber file was ordered on jlcpcb.com
+The gerber file was ordered on jlcpcb.com (best to order PCB with 1.2mm thickness)

-The SHT31 was ordered at mouser: https://www.mouser.de/ProductDetail/403-SHT31-DIS-B/ as well as the header pins with 2mm pitch: https://www.mouser.de/ProductDetail/855-M22-2580546/
+The SHT31 was ordered at mouser: [SHT31-DIS-B2.5kS](https://www.mouser.de/ProductDetail/403-SHT31-DIS-B)

+as well as the header pins with 2mm pitch: [Harwin M22-2580546](https://www.mouser.de/ProductDetail/Harwin/M22-2580546?qs=xxdqPuaJ%252Ba2PE%2FGuRM7plQ%3D%3D)

 The schematic: